comtihon/eloadbalc/Readme.md

 `Time` is an atom `realtime` or integer value in milliseconds, means update frequency of statistics.
 Realtime requests will ask node on every `get_less_loaded` node request.
 They are more direct, but can produce load themselves.
 `MaxValue` is an integer value of maximum load.
 If current load exceeds this value - node will be turned off - and won't act in `get_less_loaded` calls.
+If you want to add your nodes after configuring balancer - use `eloadbalc:add_node/4`.
+It takes these parameters:
+`Node`, `Metric`, `MaxValue`, `UpdateTime`. __Important!__ do not set `Metric` different, than in supervisor conf, as comparing less loaded node assumed to use the same metric.

 #### Usage
 To connect eloadbalc to your app - add `eloadbalc_sup` to your supervision tree, and pass the configuration to it.
 It will start one server per your balancer system node.
-Than you can use `eb_logic:get_less_loaded/0` to obtain less loaded node.
+Than you can use `eloadbalc:get_less_loaded/0` to obtain less loaded node.